Kou-ding/TeamRocket/README.md

 # Merge the updated dev branch into your own
 git merge dev
 ```
+### Pull request tutorial
+When we make changes to branch, we want to push these changes into the dev branch.
+It is a good practise to create a pull request instead of pushing any changes directly.
+This allows us to doublecheck and make sure that these changes do not create conflicts or unwanted results
+Also, this way a senior member can doublecheck and accept the pull request

+GitHub:
+>Push all changes into tour own remote branch
+>Go to github project
+>Go into Pull requests
+>New pull request
+>dev <- [mybranch]
+>Create pull request

 Create pull request:
 ```bash

 ```

+#

 Install all dependencies:
 ```bash